rciam/simplesamlphp-module-affiliation/README.md

 * `"employee"`

 The module assumes that:
-1. the `eduPersonScopedAffiliation` attribute name is expressed as:
-   `"urn:oid:1.3.6.1.4.1.5923.1.1.1.9"`
-2. the `eduPersonPrimaryAffiliation` attribute name is expressed as:
+1. the `eduPersonPrimaryAffiliation` attribute name is expressed as:
    `"urn:oid:1.3.6.1.4.1.5923.1.1.1.5"`

 ### Configuration

 The following configuration options are available:
+* `scopedAffiliation`: Optional, a string that contains the attribute for scopedAffiliation.
+Defaults to `eduPersonScopedAffiliation`
 * `blacklist`: Optional, an array of SP entityIDs that should be excluded from this authproc filter